PFAS is an acronym that describes an extensive list of man-made chemicals that consist of a long chain of carbon and fluorine atoms.

 It is important to note that levels contained in the health advisory are many times lower than can be detected by current EPA-approved laboratory analytical methods.

 Paducah Water has a strong commitment to preserving public health.
 Our water is reliable, high quality and meets or exceeds all regulatory standards.
-Paducah Water voluntarily monitors PFAS quarterly, and our most current monitoring results are provided below:
+Paducah Water has voluntarily begun monitoring PFAS monthly, and our most current monitoring results can be found at the link below:

-That said, here are several steps that PW will be taking:
+That said, here are several steps that PW is taking: